How I'm Taking Control Of My New Mum 'Baby Brain'

 Advertisement

-And actually, I’ve discovered, most people recognize this.
-I spent the first few months back at work after maternity leave upbraiding myself for what felt to me like unprecedented levels of ineptitude and disorganization.
+And actually, I’ve discovered, most people recognise this.
+I spent the first few months back at work after maternity leave upbraiding myself for what felt to me like unprecedented levels of ineptitude and disorganisation.
 But then a strange thing happened.
 I noticed that people didn’t mind, or if they did, they didn’t chastise me.

-"Don’t worry at all," a colleague responded when I apologized for my late reply.
+"Don’t worry at all," a colleague responded when I apologised for my late reply.
 "I know you’re busy."

 Most of the time, nobody even noticed.
 I’d slip into press conferences 10 minutes late and no one would bat an eyelid.
 I’d have to rearrange appointments and people would simply open up their calendars and ask me when suited.